Gusi/docs.everlaps.com/docs/en/race-formats/qualify-finals.md

 	- **qualifying consecutive laps**: This is normally used for re-ordering heats.
 Each pilots starts their own chrono with the first crossing of the finishing line, the sum of the 3 fastest consecutive laps are counted.These are established as *Laps result* value.

-	- **Launched qualifying (points or best result)**: The system calls each driver in turn according to session ranking, with a configured time interval, indicted in the field *Launched start delay*.
+	- **Staggered qualifying (points or best result)**: The system calls each driver in turn according to session ranking, with a configured time interval, indicted in the field *Launched start delay*.
 The option for points or best result are established in the field *Session points type* for the session.

 	- **flying start qualifying (points or best result)**: Similar to the previous, but each driver can find their own space on the track and starts their own chrono when they cross the finishing line for the first time.